verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] I truly believe that gods is just an inaccurate way of saying dogs.
 - [ ] I am a gun to your head, deadline pervert.
 - [ ] May you find the courage to disappoint people who expect you to stay small
 - [ ] I'd say "God bless you."
-But I see he already did.
+But it looks like he already did.